bellosahmed/machine_intro_journey/Readme.md

 By combining my software engineering background with ML/AI principles, I aim to build **practical, data-driven solutions** that solve real-world problems.

 I believe that learning openly — one concept at a time — helps not just me, but anyone else walking a similar path.

 ---

+## 🚀 Next Step: Kaggle Practice & Real-World Projects

+I’ve completed the core foundations of data handling and visualization — now it’s time to **apply what I’ve learned** through real-world practice on **Kaggle**.

+Starting tomorrow, I’ll begin working on Kaggle notebooks to strengthen my understanding of model building, experimentation, and performance evaluation.
+This marks the beginning of my **Stage 2: Practical Learning Phase**, where I’ll focus on applying theory to real data, improving my problem-solving skills, and learning by doing.

+---